Lovegiver/ReactivePipeline/src/README.md.md

 ### The Pipeline

 The Pipeline class is a wrapper for a set of Tasks.
-When calling its `.execute()` method, then all Operations will be executed from the very first starting ones to the ending ones.
+When calling its `.execute()` method, then all `Operation`s will be executed from the very first starting ones to the ending ones.

-You can obtain a Pipeline using :
+You can obtain a `Pipeline` using :

     static Pipeline createPipeline(String pipelineName, Set<Task> allTasks)

     static Pipeline createPipeline(String pipelineName, Set<Task> allTasks, WorkGroupOptimizer optimizer)

 With the second method, you'll have to define your own Optimizer.
-This means that you define you own logic to group Tasks into WorkGroups
+This means that you define you own logic to group Tasks into `WorkGroup`s

     static Task createTask(String taskName, Operation operation, List<Task> predecessors)